 The HyperX Cloud 2/Cloud II are the wired variant of the HyperX Cloud 2/Cloud II Wireless.
 They share a similar style, build quality, and comfort level.
 The wireless variant offers over 30 hours of continuous playback time as well as low audio latency via their non-Bluetooth wireless dongle.
 They're also compatible with PC, PS4, PS5, and Nintendo Switch devices.
 However, the wired variant comes with a carrying pouch, its mic has a better recording quality, and you can use it on the Xbox One in addition to most other consoles with an AUX port.

 The SteelSeries Arctis Pro Wireless are better gaming headphones than the HyperX Cloud 2/Cloud II Wireless.
 The SteelSeries have a more stable fit and have a better-balanced sound profile.
 Their battery performance is better too and you can customize their sound profile via SteelSeries Engine software's graphic EQ and presets.
 They even support Bluetooth and can be used with a wired connection.
 However, the HyperX Cloud II Wireless are more comfortable.

 The Astro A50 Gen 4 Wireless 2019 are better gaming headphones than the HyperX Cloud 2/Cloud II Wireless.
-The Astro deliver audio more consistently and are compatible with Astro Command Center which has a graphic EQ and presets, which allows you to customize their sound profile.
-They can also receive audio when connected to the Xbox One, but don't have mic support.
+The Astro deliver audio more consistently and are compatible with Astro Command Center which has a graphic EQ and presets so that you can customize their sound profile.
+They can also receive audio when connected to the Xbox One via non-Bluetooth wireless, but don't have mic support.
 However, the HyperX have much lower audio latency and their continuous battery life is longer as well.